paladin-t/b8/docs/manual.md

 These functions are used to communicate with a driver:

-* `DRIVER()`: gets current driver, there's only one driver instance for a running disk
+* `DRIVER()`: gets the current driver, there's only one driver instance for a running disk
 * `VALID(drv)`: checks whether a driver is valid
-* `SET_CLEARER(drv, auto)`: sets whether clears frame buffers automatically; defaults to true without calling this function; you need to call the `CLS` function manually if it's turned false
+* `SET_CLEARER(drv, auto)`: sets whether clears frame buffers automatically
+	* `auto`: defaults to true without calling this function; you need to call the `CLS` function manually if it's set to false
 * `SET_INTERPOLATOR(drv, rule)`: sets graphics interpolator of a driver; defaults to "nil" without calling this function
-	* `rule`: can be "nil", "linear", respectively are no interpolation, linear interpolation
+	* `rule`: can be "nil", "linear", respectively for no interpolation, linear interpolation
 * `SET_ORDERBY(drv, rule ...)`: sets ordering rules of graphics commands; defaults to "nil" without calling this function
 	* `rule ...`: can be one or more in "nil", "map", "spr", "all"; "all" equals to "map" and "spr"
 * `UPDATE_WITH(drv [, r])`: sets a driver to automatic updating mode, with an invokable argument